WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 We can actually calculate Kirchhoff's voltage law from Ohm's law.

-Recall that in a series resistance, each resistor experiences the same amount of current.
+Recall that in a series resistance, each resistor experiences the same amount of current:

 ![](../VoltageLaw_Calculation_Circuit.svg)